JordHemsworth/ReactWordle/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### To Do
-1. Work on a more responsive design for Mobile.
+1. Look at a Wordle API for wider range of solutions

-2. Implement modals for screenshots and trailer
+2. Implement press functionality on keypad

-3. Detailed other pages such as full games list with pagination.

-4. Work on Livewire simultaneous requests.
+3. Night mode

 <!-- CONTACT -->
 ## Contact